-An island nation with beaches all around its coastline, you’ll never be short of a beach at which to swim or take a sandy stroll.
+An island nation with beaches all around its coastline, you’ll never be short of a beach at which to swim or take a sandy stroll in Aotearoa.

 It’s the southern hemisphere – so warmer in the north than in the south, and summer beach time generally lasts from November through to March.
 Summer school holidays in December & January will see families and kids flocking to beaches.
 Many Aucklanders have beach houses, known as baches, north of Auckland and on the Coromandel Peninsula’s east coast.